ankane/the-ultimate-guide-to-ruby-timeouts/README.md

 - `Net::ReadTimeout` on read timeout
 - `Net::WriteTimeout` on write timeout

-Default: 60s connect timeout ([Ruby 2.3+](https://github.com/ruby/ruby/commit/52e1c3b0ab41041f7f51a7afc3fce3aab97bc010)), 60s read timeout, and 60s write timeout.
+Default: 60s connect timeout, 60s read timeout, and 60s write timeout

 Write timeout can be set in [Ruby 2.6+](https://github.com/ruby/ruby/commit/bd7c46a7aa8b4f44ef683e22f469033b96d3dd5f).

-**Note:** Read timeouts are retried once automatically for idempotent methods like `GET`.
+Read timeouts are retried once automatically for idempotent methods like `GET`.
 In Ruby 2.5+, you can set the number of retries with `http.max_retries = 1`.

 ### open-uri